Technical Privacy Metrics: a Systematic Survey

-Similarity/diversity metrics measure the similarity or diversity between two sets of data, for example between a private dataset and its public, sanitized counterpart.
-Low similarity and high diversity between the two datasets correlate with high privacy.
-Most metrics in this category can be computed without considering the adversary; privacy is evaluated solely based on the data itself.
+Data similarity metrics measure similarity either within a dataset, for example by forming equivalence classes, or between two sets of data, for example between a private dataset and its public, sanitized counterpart.
+These metrics abstract away from an adversary and focus on the properties of the data.
+For example, similarity can refer to the frequencies of data values, numerical similarity, or the (lack of) variation in published data.